cockroachdb/docs/v21.1/cockroach-import.md

 toc: true
 ---

-<span class="version-tag">New in v21.1:</span> The `cockroach import` [command](cockroach-commands.html) imports a database or table from a local dump file into a running cluster. `PGDUMP` and `MYSQLDUMP` file formats are currently supported.
+<span class="version-tag">New in v21.1:</span> The `cockroach import` [command](cockroach-commands.html) imports a database or table from a local dump file into a running cluster.
+This command [uploads a userfile](cockroach-userfile-upload.html), imports its data, then [deletes the userfile](cockroach-userfile-delete.html). `PGDUMP` and `MYSQLDUMP` file formats are currently supported.

-Behind the scenes, this command [uploads a userfile](cockroach-userfile-upload.html), imports its data, then [deletes the userfile](cockroach-userfile-delete.html).

 {{site.data.alerts.callout_info}}
 We recommend using `cockroach import` for quick imports from your client (about 15MB or smaller).
-For larger imports, you can use a SQL [IMPORT](import.html) statement.
+For larger imports, use the [IMPORT](import.html) statement.
 {{site.data.alerts.end}}

 ## Required privileges